Skip to Content

-For anyone seeking out what to do on their Algarve itinerary, I have you covered right here!
-This is one of my most favorite places in the world, and I’m stoked to share it with you…
+For anyone seeking out things to do in the Algarve, I have you covered right here!
+This is one of my favorite places in the world, and I’m stoked to share it with you…

-There are three main things to do in the area, and all of them offer up some jaw-dropping scenery.
+There are tons of things to do in the Algarve area, and all of them offer up some jaw-dropping scenery as a little bonus.

 Spoiler alert: They are all super beautiful and worth it!